nikete/Practical-Private-Logs/README.md

 2. is useful in learning about them

 Doing just (1) is trivial: just delete the logs, doing just (2) alone is also trivial, keep everything.
-What can be done in between?
-A derivative syntehtic dataset that is /differentially private/ and preserves up to some order the joint marginal probability distribution over the data.
-We can then delete the original and keep the synthetic dataset.
+What can be done to do both?
+Derivative syntehtic dataset that is /differentially private/ and preserves up to some order the joint marginal probability distribution over the data.
+We can then delete the original and keep the synthetic dataset to learn from in the future.

 A good guide to what is differentially private is  [Differential Privacy – A Primer for the Perplexed ](https://www.unece.org/fileadmin/DAM/stats/documents/ece/ces/ge.46/2011/26_Dwork-Smith.pdf)

 # Methods (and implementations)